postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 ## Re-authenticating an integration

-If your Team Admin deleted a connected account, any integrations you added using the connected account will stop working.
+If your Team Admin deleted an installed app, any integrations you added using the installed app will stop working.
 You must re-authenticate the affected integrations for them to continue working.

 1. From the Postman **[Home](https://go.postman.co/home)** page, select **[Integrations](https://go.postman.co/integrations)**.
 1. Search for and select the type of integration you want to edit.
 (For example, search for **Slack** and select **Post monitoring results**.)